THE WEALTH NAVIGATOR BLOG

 As employees covered by defined pension plans approach retirement, companies are looking for ways to remove themselves from their obligations by offering pension buyouts.
 For example, instead of providing the retired employee with an income stream for life, the company…

-Did I Prepare Well Enough for Retirement?
+Am I Prepared for Retirement?

 After years of conversations with those on the verge of retirement, I’ve noticed a trend that seems to be common among those preparing to step into their golden years.
 The trend is a need for confirmation that all the hard work, discipline, and saving was enough.
 They want to know that they…